 Fairs, exhibitions, and shows may have additional requirements.
 Be sure to consult the event rules.
 Requirements are subject to change as conditions warrant.

-Commercial swine moving within Wisconsin to a fair, exhibition, and show must have the following:
+Commercial swine — including rodeo side show, racing pigs, pet pigs, rescue pigs, and sanctuary pigs — moving within Wisconsin to a fair, exhibition, show, or other event must have the following:

 - Certificate of veterinary inspection (CVI) with the complete physical origin and physical destination address and the following information: